 If you were to look at flightradar24.com, you’d be able to see that at any given time, very few jets cross the Pacific.
 The ones that do, however, are large commercial airliners.

-Flying a private jet internationally to Hawaii is a much easier process than flying from Seattle to, say, Tokyo.
+Flying on an international private jet charter to Hawaii is a much easier process than flying from Seattle to, say, Tokyo.
 There are many private jets that are capable to reaching Hawaii from the continental US.
 For an in-depth look on booking a charter to Hawaii, we recommend reading our previous blog article.

 Crossing the Atlantic Ocean